Course Syllabus

 2. If you need to consult TA (Howard Su) for technical help, please make an appointment with TA first.
 A recommended session is the hour after each week’s meeting.

 3. Please submit your coding assignments on time.
 Late submissions are subject to points deduction as a late penalty.
+Assignments are typically due one week after we have completed the corresponding chapter.

 4. All assignments must be submitted via Moodle.